hello2arul/DSA-and-Misc/Tree/Notes.md

     -> loose in terms of balanced as compared to AVL tree so retructuring happens less during insert, delete
     -> Java's TreeSet and TreeMap uses this.
+    -> Every node is either Red or Black.
+    -> Root is always black
+    -> No two consecutive reds
+    -> No of black nodes from every nodes to all of its descendents shoule be the same